6 Best CRMs for Small Business 2023 [and how to pick one]

 For businesses that already rely heavily on G Suite, Copper may be the perfect CRM option.
 This platform is quick to install and allows you to automate data entry, track customer journeys and identify and optimise contacts and potential sales opportunities.

-Copper is available from $19 to $119 per month, depending on the functionality required.
+Copper offers a free version.
+Their paid plans are available from $23 to $99 per month, depending on the functionality required.

 Another clear leader and well-known name in the CRM space, Salesforce is a great option for small businesses that want powerful functionality for a relatively low cost.
 This platform offers tools across the full marketing and sale spectrum, allowing you to increase overall productivity, easily fill your pipeline and make more sales.